 What happens to someone who fakes their way through a college will one day be changing jobs and a diligent employer, performing their due diligence, discovers they don’t have that degree because they never completed the semester.

 Just because everybody does it, doesn’t make it right.

 People are unconsciously pretending their lives away on a daily basis; in their relationships, their job, and with their friends and family.
 For example; one of the family members portrays a life that appears to be going really well.
 Then, suddenly, one day it all falls apart and the families realize they were just pretending to be someone else.
 All is not fine.
 Everything was an exaggeration or a lie.

-So, the next time you think about exaggerating, or making things up to make yourself look better to others, look in the mirror and see the part of you who is pretending.
-Because you are only hurting yourself.”
+So, the next time you think about exaggerating, or making things up to make yourself look better to others, look in the mirror and see the part of you who is pretending, as you are only hurting yourself.

 - It’s okay to pretend when you’re a small child as you learn and play.
 But if you carry this over into your adult life by making stuff up it will catch up to you.

 - How do you know when someone is telling you the truth or making it all up?